michel-mata/IRMO.jl/README.md

 - For the evolution of elements of the aggregation rule ($q$ or $M$) run: `robustness.jl`.
 - For the coevolution of the aggregation rule ($q$,$M$) run: `coevolution.jl`.
 - For the evolution of social norms or strategy competition under heterogeneous norms run: `norms.jl`.
+- For the independent evolution of social norms and strategies run: `independent.jl`.
 - For the evolutionary dynamics between $DISC_{q,M}$ and $probC$ run: `probabilistic.jl`.

 All data used to produce figures of the paper is available in the `results/` folder.